GLOBAL CHALLENGES IN WATER AND HEALTH - 2022/3

 Indicative content includes:

-Health impacts of poor access to water, sanitation and hygiene
+- Health impacts of poor access to safe water and sanitation

-Impacts of climate change and population growth on the availability of water supplies
+- Impacts of climate change and population growth on the quality and quantity of water supplies

 |Assessment type||Unit of assessment||Weighting|